duuba/xades/README.md

 ## Features
 - Creates XAdes baseline signatures
 - can be used for signing EESSI documents
-- Fast - signing a 1.2GB takes 9.4 seconds
+- Fast - signing a 1.2GB document takes 9.4 seconds
 - Compact
 - Easy to use
 - Well documented in the code